matthewcorven/DaySpaPet/WebApi/DaySpaPet.WebApi.Api/README.md

 For this application to start and operate successfully, the following environment requirements must be met:

-1. A valid RSA private key and its public PEM-encoded key must be generated and stored in the environment at one of the following .NET 8 configuration locations (in this order of precendence):
+1. A valid RSA private key and its public PEM-encoded key must be generated and stored in the environment at one of the following .NET 8 configuration locations (in this order of precedence):

 	|Location | Purpose | May be exclusively used by<super>👮</super> | Currently used by<super>🤝</super> |
 	|-|-|-|-|